fnc12/sqlite-orm-swift/README.md

 try storage.update(object: user)
 ```

 And delete.
 To delete you have to pass a whole object.
-Also we need to explicitly tell which class of object we want to delete.

 ```swift
 try storage.delete(object: user)